US-China Tech Fight Forces Alibaba to Scrap Cloud Spinoff

 Hamas Mastermind Who Tricked Israel Is Top Target in Gaza Tunnels

-Xi Says China Seeks to Be Friends With US, Won’t Fight ‘Hot War’
+Apple Plans to Make It Easier to Text Between iPhones and Androids

 Chairman Joseph Tsai and Chief Executive Officer Eddie Wu, two of Alibaba-founder Jack Ma’s longest-standing lieutenants, said China’s e-commerce and internet computing leader needed a strategy “reset.”
 Wu explained in his first public remarks since taking the helm that the US’s ever-increasing restrictions on chip sales to China has forced the company to rethink its plan to break up the empire Ma spent decades amassing into six parts.
-(Alibaba also confirmed it was suspending a listing for the popular grocery business Freshippo.)
+Alibaba also said it’s suspending a listing for the popular grocery business Freshippo.

-Wall Street’s response to Alibaba’s reversal on Thursday was swift: Shares slid as much as 10% in New York trading to $78.23, the biggest drop in more than a year.
+Wall Street’s response to Alibaba’s reversal was swift: Shares slid 9.1% in New York trading, wiping out more than $20 billion of market value in their biggest drop in over a year.

-The decision comes at what is arguably the most inconvenient time for Alibaba.
+The decision comes at difficult time for Alibaba.
 The company is trying to stage a comeback from the Covid-19 pandemic.
 It’s also only just emerging from a tech industrywide crackdown in China.
 And it’s working to win back merchants and shoppers who’ve flocked to PDD Holdings Inc. and newer entrants such as ByteDance Ltd.’s Douyin, as well as corporate customers that have turned to state-backed cloud services.

 The Biden administration’s curbs on exports of certain chips — specifically designed for artificial intelligence use and critical for the data centers and high-end computing operations that drive Alibaba’s cloud services — aren’t helping.